yoctoproject/poky/documentation/ref-manual/system-requirements.rst

-   -  While the Yocto Project Team attempts to ensure all Yocto Project releases are one hundred percent compatible with each officially supported Linux distribution, instances might exist where you encounter a problem while using the Yocto Project on a specific distribution.
+   -  While the Yocto Project Team attempts to ensure all Yocto Project releases are one hundred percent compatible with each officially supported Linux distribution, you may still encounter problems that happen only with a specific distribution.

    -  Yocto Project releases are tested against the stable Linux distributions in the above list.
 The Yocto Project should work